Should you pay an inflated entrance fee to a tourist area?

 If you really are a budget backpacker or tourist then you already know what to do in order to avoid a lot of these fees.
 If not then here are some basic hints and tips.

 - Go early.
 The ticket offices generally only open at 8am and close at 5pm.
 Before or after that you should be able to walk on in.
+It’s not your fault the ticket office open late.
+You can always go back later and pay for that ticket.

 - If you are staying in Nepal or want to visit a heritage site more than once than go to the ticket office with your passport and a passport photograph.
 Your ticket can be stamped to allow you access to these sites for the duration of your visa.
 Just don’t lose that ticket with your dates stamped onto them!